-If you’re making a website with Wix, check out these designer-made online education website templates to help you get started.
+If you’re wondering how to make a Wix website, check out these designer-made online education website templates to help you get started.
 Be sure to add Wix Video to your site, allowing you to showcase videos, engage with visitors and monetize your content.
-Upload your lessons either as standalone videos, or organized into channels within a library.
+Upload your lessons either as standalone videos or organized into channels within a library.

 07. Sell your online course

-There are three different options for selling your online course, depending on your needs and business plan:
+There are four different options for selling your online course, depending on your needs and business plan: